Program Director: Suku Nair, Ph.D.

 Residency and Level Requirements

 A minimum of 30 graduate credit hours must be earned toward an M.S. degree, of which at least 24 must be earned in residency at SMU.
 Up to six credit hours may be transferred with departmental approval.
-Of the 30 credit hours needed for graduation, at least six credit hours must be at the 8000-level CSE courses, with the remainder at the 7000 level or above.
+Of the 30 credit hours needed for graduation, at least nine credit hours must be at the 8000-level CSE courses, with the remainder at the 7000 level or above.

 Graduate Catalog Archives